 I don’t remember when I started using a guitar string lubricant but it was quite some time ago.

 Some people swear by string lubricants, and some don’t use them at all.
-In my opinion they are handy if your hands sweat a lot when playing.
+In my opinion, they are handy if your hands sweat a lot when playing.
 The oil contained within the lubricant repels water keeping your strings lasting longer.

-Of course, this is less a problem if you use a coated string but I find the guitar is easier to play when I use this product, especially chord transitions.
+Of course, this is less of a problem if you use a coated string but I find the guitar is easier to play when I use this product, especially chord transitions.

 I used to go through cables way too fast when I was younger.
-It was when I learnt how to repair them that I stopped yanking them directly out of my amps input jack without holding them by the ends.
+It was when I learned how to repair them that I stopped yanking them directly out of my amps input jack without holding them by the ends.